honicomb/honicomb/README.md

 ## Hi there 👋
+I'm currently working on an day/life planner application.
+I've used the Franklin Covey planning method for years (paper planner) and love some fo the principles they have.
+However, I've made some modifications over the years and have found that technology has reached a point that it offers many advantages and efficiencies over paper planning.

 <!--
 **honicomb/honicomb** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.